-SPID (Social, Political, Innovative, Direct) Theatre Company is launching their £2.4million capital project Estate of Play at this year’s Open House London festival.
+SPID (Social, Political, Innovative, Direct) Theatre Company has launched their £2.4million capital project Estate of Play.
 Project funders include the Mayor of London, and the National Lottery through the Big Lottery Fund and the Heritage Lottery Fund (HLF).
 The charity is currently fundraising for the remaining £500000.

 Deputy Mayor for Planning, Regeneration and Skills, Jules Pipe, said: “The Estate of Play project is a great example of how the Mayor’s Good Growth Fund supports initiatives which help foster stronger communities.
 S.P.I.D.
 Theatre Company is creating an important space where local people can come together and where skills can be learned and shared in the years ahead.”

 Kensal House estate

 Kensal House is significant as an illustrative example of interwar Modernism recognised as an experimental model for a social housing scheme.
 In particular, the inclusion of the community rooms below the east and west blocks, the nursery and the use of the adjacent land as allotments led to the project being referred to on its completion as an ‘urban village’.
 It also represents changing political and social awareness as well as attitudes to domesticity and recreation, amenities, self-sufficiency within the genre of an estate.

 SPID is working with Studio Sam Causer to restore, refurbish and expand SPID’s base to make it both fit for modern use and an embodiment of the modernist vision shared by architects Maxwell Fry and social reformer Elizabeth Denby.